New Moon on

 True anomaly ∠209.6°

-The true anomaly is ∠209.6°.
-At the beginning of the next synodic month the true anomaly is going to be ∠242.4°.
+The true anomaly of the Moon orbit is ∠209.6° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠242.4°.

 Moon after apogee

-2 days after point of apogee on 6 December 2007 at 16:54 in ♏ Scorpio.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next perigee on 22 December 2007 at 10:11 in ♊ Gemini.
+2 days since point of apogee on 6 December 2007 at 16:54 in ♏ Scorpio the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next perigee on 22 December 2007 at 10:11 in ♊ Gemini.

 Distance to Moon 402 766 km